nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The remind feature can be activated by typing `remind INDEX r/ReminderDetails` where `INDEX` is the `Person` the user wants to set a reminder for and `ReminderDetails` are the details of the reminder in regard to the specific client.

-Given below is an example usage scenarios and the behavior of the program specific to this feature.
+Given below is an example usage scenario and the behavior of the program specific to this feature.

 Step 1: The user launches the app.
-Within 5 seconds, a Reminder window pops up & displays any reminders the user has actively set.
+After 60 seconds, a Reminder window pops up & displays any reminders the user has actively set.
 As the User does not have any active reminders set, they can add a reminder.

 Step 2: User executes the `remind` command by typing in `remind 1 r/arrange meeting`, as the user wants to set a reminder for the client with `Index` 1.
 The `RemindCommandParser` parses the `Index` the `User` inputted & creates a `RemindCommand`.
 The `RemindCommand` is executed & retrieves the `Person` corresponding to the `Index` from `Model`.
 This `Person` and the corresponding `Reminder` is then added to the HashMap in `ReminderPersons`.
 The `CommandResult` returned is created with the input argument `showReminders` marked as true.
-This then gets executed by MainWindow and the `ReminderWindow` is launched.
+This then gets executed by `MainWindow` and the `ReminderWindow` is launched.

-Step 3: The User will be prompted with the Reminder window, containing the Person the user just set a `Reminder` for.
+Step 3: The user will be prompted with the Reminder window, containing the `Person` the user just set a `Reminder` for.

-Step 4: The User can continue using the app, but after a minute since the Reminder window last popped up, the Reminder window launches again to actively remind the User of any reminders.
+Step 4: The user can continue using the app, but after a minute since the Reminder window last popped up, the Reminder window launches again to actively remind the user of any reminders.

 ## Upload Image